JBL: History

 The Marquardt Corporation gave the company early manufacturing space and a modest investment.
 William H. Thomas, the treasurer of Marquardt Corporation, represented Marquardt on Lansing's board of directors.
-In 1948, Marquardt took over operation of JBL.
+In 1948, Marquardt took over the operation of JBL.
 In 1949, Marquardt was purchased by General Tire Company.
 The new company, not interested in the loudspeaker business, severed ties with Lansing.
-Lansing reincorporated as James B. Lansing and moved the newly formed company to its first private location, on 2439 Fletcher Drive, Los Angeles.
+Lansing was reincorporated as James B. Lansing and moved the newly formed company to its first private location, on 2439 Fletcher Drive, Los Angeles.

 A key to JBL's early development was Lansing's close business relationship with its primary supplier of Alnico V magnetic material, Robert Arnold of Arnold Engineering.
 Arnold saw JBL as an opportunity to sell Alnico V magnetic materials into a new market.